Exciting New Blog Posts - Continuing the Legacy.

 |Posted by Yoga Professionals on November 19, 2018 at 9:35 PM||comments (0)|

-I had such a lovely message from one of the earlier Yoga Professionals teacher trainers (2011) recently, her name is Lilli Stewart and like so many certified teachers now she is one of the many beautiful YP family out in the world sharing the light.
+Just a quick post this week, I'm preparign for the India trip to take Conrad to Varanasi and I feel a liitle distracted and really quite emotional to be honest.
+One step at a time.
+Sometimes life can be overwhelming but the practice and the yoga community can always keep us on an even keel and I had such a lovely message from one of the earlier Yoga Professionals teacher trainers (2011) recently that I'd like to share.
+Her name is Lilli Stewart and like so many certified teachers now she is one of the many beautiful YP family out in the world sharing the light.

 Receiving her message reminded me of how our experience with yoga’s magical unfolding is a gift that keeps on giving, plus the connectedness of us all, many years after our circumstances in the outer world have changed.